Lumintop Tool AA2.0 Ti Flashlight Review

 Power and Runtime

-The Tool AA2.0 Ti can be powered by AA sized cells, of all available chemistry.
-That is, primary alkaline cells, NiMH cells (aka Eneloops), or 14500 cells.
+The Tool AA2.0 Ti can be powered by AA-sized cells, of all available chemistry.
+That is primary alkaline cells, NiMH cells (aka Eneloops), or 14500 cells.
 I tested the light with the two cells below.
+Note that those are both button tops – button tops are required!
+There is physical prevention for flat tops on the head end of the light.

 Runtime on Turbo with 14500.
 Note that the output is grossly higher than claimed (yay) but that temperature is completely unregulated.
 That is very hot and you will not enjoy holding the light then.
 So be careful.
 LVP was observed in both 14500 tests.

-The AA output is much more stable than 14500 output, but also much lower.
+The AA output is much more stable than the 14500 output, but also much lower.

 High with AA is practically flat (though likely still not “regulated”.)